 Clarifying Misinformation Surrounding ESAs in Rental Properties

-It's crucial to understand the rights and regulations surrounding ESAs to ensure fair treatment for all tenants and compliance with the law.
+It's crucial to understand the rights and regulations surrounding ESAs to ensure fair treatment for all residents and compliance with the law.
 This includes recognizing the distinct role ESAs play in supporting individuals with disabilities.

-Tips for Landlords Handling ESA Requests
+Tips for Property Owners Handling ESA Requests

 Familiarizing Yourself with ESA Laws and Guidelines: